Work in Progress

 Early Modern Experimental Philosophy

-As regards the methodology of philosophical historiography, I am interested in issues raised by the use of the conceptual tools of analytic philosophy in the reconstruction of the thought of past philosophers.
-I co-organizing a conference on analytic philosophy and ancient philosophy with Catherine Rowett and Tom Sorell.
+As regards the methods of philosophical historiography, I am especially interested in the issues raised by the employment of the tools of analytic philosophy in the reconstruction of the thought of past philosophers.
+I am co-editing a collection of essays on ancient philosophy and analytic philosophy with Catherine Rowett.

 Kant on Concepts